Billy Wilson (Australian rugby league)

-Billy Wilson (30 May 1927 – 25 March 1993) was an Australian professional rugby league footballer who played in the 1940s, 1950s and 1960s.
+William Alfred Wilson (30 May 1927 – 25 March 1993) was an Australian professional rugby league footballer who played in the 1940s, 1950s and 1960s.
 An Australia national and New South Wales state representative front-row forward, he captained the national team in two Tests against New Zealand in 1963 and captained-coached several of his club sides during a record length top-grade career over twenty seasons from 1948 to 1967.
 Much of his New South Wales Rugby League premiership career was spent with Sydney's St. George club where he was a pivotal member for the first half of that club's 11-year consecutive premiership run from 1956.
 Billy Wilson won six consecutive premierships with the Dragons between 1956 and 1962.

 Early career

 Wilson was a St. George junior, growing up in Blakehurst in Sydney.
 He was graded for the St. George Dragons in 1948 as a centre/lock.
 Regularly during his early career Wilson would take up the financial opportunities offered to captain/coach country first division sides.
 In 1950 he and his wife Norma moved to Picton for that purpose from where he represented for Southern Division against the touring 1950 Great Britain side.
-In 1951 he was captain-coach at Baradine's club in northern New South Wales.
+In 1951, he was captain-coach at Baradine's club in northern New South Wales.

 Playing career

 St. George Dragons

 He returned to St George in 1952 cementing a regular first grade position from 1953 and he soon earned a reputation as a rugged enforcer and fierce protector of his teammates.
-In the final decider of 1953 against South Sydney he was sent-off by referee Darcy Lawler for fighting with South's Martin Gallagher.
-In 1954 he featured in the Dragon's semi-final win against North Sydney playing out the match with a broken arm, gashed eye and three broken ribs.
+In the final decider of 1953 against South Sydney, he was sent-off by referee Darcy Lawler for fighting with South's Martin Gallagher.
+In 1954, he featured in the Dragon's semi-final win against North Sydney playing out the match with a broken arm, gashed eye and three broken ribs.

 He was instrumental in the 1956 Grand Final where the Dragons commenced their long run of victories.
 St George centre Merv Lees cracked his collar bone early in that match and Wilson moved out from the pack to play in the centres in spite of being constrained himself with a knee injury.
 Wilson tormented his Balmain Tigers opposition three-quarters in both attack and defence and set up both his own wingers for a number of long dashes.
 He was later selected by his teammates as man of the match.

 He captain-coached Wagga in the Riverina competition in 1957 then returned to the St. George Dragons for five more premiership victories from 1958 to 1962.

 Wilson made his state debut for New South Wales in 1959 aged 32 against a touring New Zealand side and then debuted for Australia in the first Test against that same side.
 He went on to play in all three Tests of that series and was then selected on the 1959 Kangaroo tour where he played in 5 Tests and 14 minor tour matches.
 Wilson is listed on the Australian Players Register as Kangaroo No. 345.